-In this day and age a large number of people wait until later in life to get married, have children or even change careers.
+It is commonplace for a large number of people to wait until later in life to get married, have children or even change careers.
 That is why being in your 40s is almost like the new 30s.
-However, irrespective of where you find yourself physically or emotionally when you reach this age group, there are some financial aspects you need to get it order.
+However, irrespective of where you find yourself physically or emotionally when you reach this age group, there are some financial aspects you need to get in order.

 In your 40s you might have more financial obligations compared to your 30s but your monthly salary should also reflect a substantial growth.
 Before using extra monthly cash to buy a more expensive car or invest in that holiday home, make sure you have the following financial goals in place first: